In this article, we will take a look at some of the best 2-person fishing kayaks.

 How do you transport a tandem fishing kayak?

-There are multiple ways to transport a 13 or even 16 foot long kayak.
+There are multiple ways to transport a 13 or even 16 foot long kayak (here’s some info on choosing the length of a kayak).
 If you have a small trailer this is a no brainer.
 There are also kayak racks you can buy to mount to your vehicle.

 If you’re like me and have some good old redneck ingenuity, you could also grab some ratchet straps and strap a kayak to the roof of your 2002 Toyota Camry as well.